Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 invoking `cryptsetup luksOpen /dev/sda2 dmcrypt_lvm`.

 #### Set up LVM
-Once the encrypted partition has been unlocked, we can setup `lvm` on it.
+Once the encrypted partition has been unlocked, you can setup `lvm` on it.
 To initialize an lvm volume on this partition, run the following:

 ```